BENJAMIN CRITTENDEN

 American law traces its origins to the landmarks of English legal and constitutional development.
 The earliest development was the Magna Charta.
 The Magna Charta was an agreement between King John I and the main English barons.
 On June 15, 1215, the English barons besieged King John I on Runnymede Island.
 The barons forced the king to sign the Magna Charta.

 The Magna Charta ended for England the rule of absolute monarchs.
-The “great charter” established the rule of law, that is, the principle that everyone, including the king, is subject to the law, not above it.
-Most importantly for our purposes, the Magna Carta’s principles significantly influenced the development of American democratic governance and legal systems, most notably the U.S. Constitution and Bill of Rights.
+The “great charter” established the rule of law.
+This means the principle that everyone, including the king, is subject to the law.
+No one is above it.
+Most importantly for our purposes, the Magna Carta’s principles significantly influenced the development of American democratic governance.
+They also shaped legal systems, most notably the U.S. Constitution and Bill of Rights.

 Similarly, the 8th Amendment to the U.S. Constitution (the Bill of Rights) relies explicitly on Chapter 20 of the Magna Charta.
 The 8th Amendment states: “Excessive bail shall not be required, nor excessive fines imposed, nor cruel and unusual punishments inflicted.”
 (Emphasis added.)
-Chapters 20 and 21of the Magna Charta state: “A freeman shall not be amerced [that is, punished with a fine] for a slight offense, except in accordance with the degree of the offense; and for a grave offense he shall be amerced [that is, punished with a fine] in accordance with the gravity of the offense….Earls and barons shall not be amerced [that is, punished with a fine] except through their peers, and only in accordance with the degree of the offense.” ” Both the 8th Amendment and Chapter 20 of the Magna Charta are stating that fines may not be excessive because the fine must be proportionate to the offense for which the person is fined.
+Chapters 20 and 21of the Magna Charta state: “A freeman shall not be amerced [that is, punished with a fine] for a slight offense, except in accordance with the degree of the offense; and for a grave offense he shall be amerced [that is, punished with a fine] in accordance with the gravity of the offense….Earls and barons shall not be amerced [that is, punished with a fine] except through their peers.
+It must be only in accordance with the degree of the offense.”
+Both the 8th Amendment and Chapter 20 of the Magna Charta emphasize that fines may not be excessive.
+The fine must match the offense for which the person is fined.

-Congress’s exclusive authority to “fix the Stand of Weights and Measures” stated in Article I, Section 8 of the U.S. Constitution is a reflection of the Framers reliance on Chapter 35 of the Magna Charta: “Let there be one measure of wine throughout our whole realm; and one measure of ale; and one measure of corn, to wit, “the London quarter”; and one width of cloth…of weights also let it be as of measures.”
+Congress’s exclusive authority to “fix the Stand of Weights and Measures” stated in Article I, Section 8 of the U.S. Constitution reflects the Framers’ reliance on Chapter 35 of the Magna Charta.
+This chapter states: “Let there be one measure of wine throughout our whole realm; and one measure of ale; and one measure of corn, to wit, ‘the London quarter’; and one width of cloth…of weights also let it be as of measures.”

 Many other aspects of American law, such as due process and probable cause, are first articulated in the Magna Charta.
-For example, Chapter 39 of the Magna Charta establishes the foundation for due process rights and individual liberty Americans hold so dear: “No freemen shall be taken or imprisoned or disseised [dispossessed of land] or exiled or in any way destroyed, nor will we go upon him nor send upon him, except by the lawful judgment of his peers or by the law of the land.”
+Chapter 39 of the Magna Charta lays down the foundation for due process rights.
+It also highlights the cherished individual liberty that Americans value.
+“No freemen shall be taken or imprisoned or disseised [dispossessed of land] or exiled or in any way destroyed.”
+No one will proceed against him.
+No one will send against him.
+They will act only by the lawful judgment of his peers or by the law of the land.

-The Magna Charta is so important to America’s legal heritage that the American Bar Association paid for a monument commemorating its signing at Runnymede, England.
+The Magna Charta is extremely significant to America’s legal heritage.
+The American Bar Association considered it so important that they paid for a monument.
+This monument commemorates its signing at Runnymede, England.
 The American Bar Association held a ceremony dedicating the monument in 1957 in Runnymede.
 The U.S. Supreme Court Justice and other U.S. Supreme Court justices attended as well as important members of English courts and Parliament.
 The monument symbolizes the enduring principles of freedom and law established by the charter. , which is considered a foundational document for law and democracy not only for America, but worldwide.